 Kristy Roschke is a media scholar and educator.
 She previously served as executive director of KJZZ – SPOT 127 Youth Media Center, a community initiative of the Phoenix NPR member station that mentors and empowers the next-generation of digital storytellers.
 During her tenure, she launched a successful second location and grew a startup into an award-winning program serving more than 300 teens annually.
 Roschke has taught journalism, digital media production and media literacy courses

 at the high school and university level for 15 years.
 She co-taught a digital media literacy massive open online course (MOOC) with Dan Gillmor, which served as the basis for her doctoral dissertation at the Cronkite School.
-She expects to graduate this May.
+She earned her Ph.D. in May 2018.

 News Co/Lab Co-Founder